Taylor-Stacey/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM is the Document object model-- DOM = representation of objects that make up the structure and contents of the html

 2. What is an event?
+events are actions that happen in the system you are programing, which the system tells you about so your code can react to them

 3. What is an event listener?
+event listeners are used so the previously spoken event can be displayed to the user, for example: user clicks a hamburger menu, the event is user clicking, event listener is the hamburger menu opening and being displayed

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? if you want to use advanced array methods on nodelists

 5. What is a component?
+components are basically just javaScript functions, but work in isolation and return html two types of components:
+1.class components
+2.function components